 Fee-paying international students are covered by FAS - The Swedish State’s Insurance for Fee-Paying Students.

 EU/EEA/Swiss students should register for a European Health Insurance Card (EHIC) in their home country before coming to Sweden in order to obtain medical care at the same cost as Swedish residents.

 In addition, students who are staying in Sweden for more than one year, should apply for a Swedish personal number, which will entitle them to the same healthcare services as other Swedish residents.

 Stockholm University students are welcome to contact Stockholm Student Health Services, which complements the public healthcare and provides nurse and counselor services.
 All visits are free of charge.

 What support can I get if I struggle with distance studies or if I feel isolated?

 Once you registered for your courses you can:

-Will the deadline to submit documents be extended due to the effects of the coronavirus?
+Will the application deadlines change due to the effects of the coronavirus?